lyokha/nginx-haskell-module/README.md

   static data to the user haskell library.
 Inside the library data can be accessed with *cmdargs* or other tools that work with program options.

-All the four directives above are allowed only in the *http* clause of the nginx configuration.
+All the five directives above are allowed only in the *http* clause of the nginx configuration.

 Reloading of haskell code and static content